Who we are

 Summit focusing on

-the theme "Transport for a Changing World" will take place in Leipzig,
+the theme "Transport, Trade and Tourism" will take place in Leipzig,

 - Think Tank: The work of the International Transport Forum is underpinned by